-Reporting numerical results on hard benchmark instances from stochastic network design problems with 1000 scenarios, we observed (super-)linear speedups when the master problem does not computationally dominate the algorithm.
-This is particularly true when solving the LP relaxation of the master problem.
+Reporting computational results on hard benchmark instances from stochastic network design problems with 1000 scenarios, we observed (super-)linear speedups when the master problem does not computationally dominate the algorithm, i.e., when solving the linear relaxation of the problem in the first phase of the solution process.
 In similar cases, the synchronized method performed generally better than the asynchronous algorithm.
 The overall parallel algorithms did not reach a linear speedup.
-Moreover, we observed that our parallelizations did not scale with the number of the processors.
+Moreover, we observed that our parallelizations did not scale with the number of processors.
 The main reason for this is the fact that the most significant computational bottleneck of the parallel algorithm is solving the master problem sequentially on a single processor.
 All in all, the proposed asynchronous and hybrid algorithms displayed a better performance compared to the synchronous method.
-Compared to CPLEX, they were more than 286 times faster to obtain the same optimality gap.
-In addition, for the same time limit, they could also obtain optimality gaps that were more than 19 times lower than that of CPLEX.

 This research opens the way for a number of interesting issues to be considered in future works.
-First and foremost, the master problem in our algorithm needs to be solved in parallel in order to reach a scalable algorithm.
+First and foremost, the master problem in our algorithm needs to be solved in parallel in order to further reduce the idle time and reach a more scalable algorithm.
 Second, it is worthwhile to study the proposed cut propagation strategy for the problems where generating a single optimality cut is significantly time consuming.
 Third, some of the well-known acceleration strategies for the Benders method need to be revisited in order to be properly applied in the parallel environment.
-An example would be the partial decomposition strategy of Crainic et al. (2016).
-Last but not least, heuristics are widely used to accelerate the BD method, but we are not aware of any integration of these methods in a parallel (cooperative) framework.
+An example would be the partial decomposition strategy of Crainic et al. (2020).
+Heuristics are widely used to accelerate the BD method, but we are not aware of any integration of these methods in a parallel (cooperative) framework.
+Last but not least, it will be worthwhile to evaluate the proposed algorithm on different problems to further assess its computational advantage.